-Don't forget to look at the Accommodation and Businesses pages.
+Don't forget to look at the Businesses pages.

 There is much to do and see in and around Smisby.
 Walking around this small and ancient settlement you can look for signs of its interesting past evident from its layout, its houses, the Church and the lockup.
 Spend awhile at one of the pubs, the Smisby Arms in the centre of the village on Main Street, and the Tap House at Annwell place (see map page).